MSc Global Central Banking

 This module will commence from 8 June 2020.

-In this module you will study the rationale behind financial regulation and supervision, such as what are the market failures which regulators are adressing and which tools are used.
+In this module you will study the rationale behind financial regulation and supervision, such as what are the market failures which regulators are addressing and which tools are used.

-Your learning will be structured around critical, policy relevant questions in financial regulation which have seen scholarly study, such as the benefits of narrow banking; the threat of competition to financial stability; managing the tension between deposit insurance and moral hazard; too-big-to-fail; renumeration and incentives; and resolution challenges.
+Your learning will be structured around critical, policy relevant questions in financial regulation which, have seen scholarly study, such as the benefits of narrow banking; the threat of competition to financial stability; managing the tension between deposit insurance and moral hazard; too-big-to-fail; remuneration and incentives; and resolution challenges.